 The need for single family housing rehabilitation was identified as the largest category of unmet needs in the County.
 To reflect these findings, this initial Action Plan allocates the largest portion of funding to assist impacted homeowners and renters through single family owner-occupied housing rehabilitation, small rental housing rehabilitation, and voluntary buyout.
-In this initial Action Plan Richland County has not allocated funding for multi-family housing through its CDBG-DR programs due to the extensive need of single-family homes, which far outweighs the available funding.
+In this initial Action Plan Richland County has not allocated funding for multifamily housing through its CDBG-DR programs due to the extensive need of single-family homes, which far outweighs the available funding.
 In particular, the prevalence of 1-4 unit single family homes (70% of the County's housing stock), and the fact that 85.9% of damaged homes in the floodplain were single family homes, Richland County has determined a need to focus its limited CDBG-DR housing resources towards assistance for these types of homes.
-In addition, the County's proposed housing programs were prioritized for their ability to best address the County's pre-exisitng affordable housing shortage.
+In addition, the County's proposed housing programs were prioritized for their ability to best address the County's pre-existing affordable housing shortage.
+While the County originally included a program to assist small residential rental units, once implementation took place it was discovered that there was no longer enough interest or need from local rental property owners to effectively continue the program.
+Since there was no local interest or participation in the program it was decided to eliminate the program and merge the funds into the owner-occupied rehabilitation program which still had a substantial number of interested participants on its waiting list.